rpm-software-management/dnf/doc/api_conf.rst

     List of directories to search for repo configuration files.
 Has a reasonable default commonly used on the given distribution.

+  .. attribute:: retries

+    Number of times any attempt to retrieve a file should retry before returning an error.
+Setting this to `0' makes it try forever.
+Defaults to `10'.

   .. attribute:: sslcacert

     Path to the directory or file containing the certificate authorities to verify SSL certificates.